-- Keep ZEGRID Capsules in a tightly closed container.
+- Keep ZEGERID Capsules in a tightly closed container.

-- Keep ZEGRID in a dry place and out of the light.
+- Keep ZEGERID in a dry place and out of the light.

 Keep ZEGERID and all medicines out of the reach of children.

-Medicines are sometimes prescribed for conditions other than those described in a Medication Guide.
+Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use ZEGERID for any condition for which it was not prescribed by your doctor.
 Do not give ZEGERID to other people, even if they have the same symptoms as you.
 It may harm them.